alejandro61299/Minimaps_Personal_Research/docs/index.md

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/world.png)

 - **Focused on the player**
  The **scope** of the mini maps in Action, Shooter and Role-playing games displays only a limited field of view including your immediate surroundings (or your current sector).
+That

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/player.png)